As a new or novice welder, it’s tricky to know which size to go for.

 What will you be welding?

-“All sorts I guess.
-The Super deal can weld from 18 gauge up to 3/16 ths and I’d like to have a bit of a go at quite a few jobs around the yard.”
+“All sorts I guess.” said Joe.
+“The Super deal can weld from 18 gauge up to 3/16ths and I’d like to have a bit of a go at quite a few jobs around the yard.”

 I’m guessing as you’ll be welding all kinds of stuff.
 Some of it will be a bit rusty, not all lovely straight edges, maybe a bit gappy.

-Though I would think as a beginner you’ll be mainly doing flat horizontal welds but it’s good to know you should be fine for vertical welds when you build up to that.
+It’s rated for use in all positions.
+That means welding on the flat, vertical, welding overhead.
+Though I would think to start you’ll be mainly doing flat horizontal welds.
+But it’s good to know you should be fine for vertical welds when you build up to that.

 Now to the important bit.
 Let’s find and download the Blue Demon welding parameters chart.